Our way of working

 Generally, the setup, execution and evaluation of simulations follows the following three steps:

-The product geometry must be divided into millions of elements for which the computer on an individual level will determine all required physics.
-Dividing the geometry into a large number of volume elements allows us to analyze any given product geometry.
+The product geometry or fluid domain must be divided into millions of elements for which the computer on an individual level will determine all required physics.
+Dividing the geometry into a large number of volume elements allows us to analyse any given product geometry.
 This, together with choosing the right type of elements, is called meshing.
 The quality of the mesh has influence on the accuracy, convergence and speed of the solution.
 Boundary conditions and material properties have to be added to complete the model.
-Specific conditions can be pressures, temperatures, forces or for example, speeds, all depend on the type of problem.
+Specific conditions can be pressures, temperatures, forces or for example, velocities, all depend on the type of problem.

 Partners and software

-Ansys is a major global player in the field of computer-aided engineering (CAE).
-Mainly used for (thermos) mechanical, thermal and flow technical analyzes.
+ANSYS is a global player in the field of computer-aided engineering (CAE), providing high-end pervasive engineering simulation software.
+Used for model preparation, (thermal) mechanical, thermal and fluid flow analyses.

-3D CAD files of the product that needs to be analyzed are an extremely helpful starting point.
-Are default CAD tool is SolidWorks.
-Importing CAD files from other software is usually not a problem.
+3D CAD files of the product that needs to be analysed are usually an extremely helpful starting point.
+On of our standard CAD tool is SolidWorks.
+Importing CAD files in different formats is usually not a problem.